gretkierewicz/dissertation/README.md

 Local with SQLite DB

 ## Last changes
-###19/12/2020

-- FIX - Forgot about proper filtering of modules nested into employees view
-- Update - url's routers commentary and minor update for Order's retrieve function parameter
-- Deleted OrderHyperlink class - not used
-- Created some comments for serializers and views
-- Changed Module list view to simple one
+###20/12/2020

+- FIX - Employees list view will now send full data with CSV format

 To be done: